Follow the Footsteps

 Now that the drop is behind us, I am searching for clues as to what may come next.
 My opinion, based on what I am seeing, is that the next move down could be large and intense.
 I will show you why via charts, but let’s also think about the theme:

-The market has had a mind boggling stellar move up after the COVID crash.
+The market has had a mind-boggling stellar move up after the COVID crash.
 Now we are in September which is a seasonally poor month.
 And then we have the huge uncertainty of the Presidential election in November.
 My view is that the big players are starting to cash in their profits and then lay low going into the election.
 Part of that may be in the form of buying volatility since we know that is likely to rise with the apprehension of the election and probable lack of market trend.
-Therefore I expect September to be a sell-off month and October to be mostly chop.
+Therefore I expect September to be a sell-off month and October to be mostly chopped.

 Next, I will show you the SQQQ, which is the leveraged inverse ETF of the QQQ.
 What I want to call your attention to is the volume that started coming in on 8/19/20, sustained, and exploded on this first move down of the market before Labor Day.
 All of this volume far exceeds any volume from the COVID decline.
 The Labor Day top was not a surprise and with the amount of volume here it makes me think that it isn’t over.